Start praying – we face an economic earthquake if Donald Trump becomes President

 November 8th, 2016

-Please click here to read this article online.
+Please click here to read this article for the Mail online.

 There are many reasons why people might be concerned about a Donald Trump victory – from his attitude to women to his endorsement last week by the Ku Klux Klan.
 But what would a Trump presidency mean for the world economy?